astitcher/qpid-proton-tracing/Notes.md

   - This is not currently possible for us as we have no such RPC abstraction (At least in proton-c or anything using it).

-  - Maybe Some things in JAva land have such an abstraction - Vrtx?
+  - Maybe Some things in Java land have such an abstraction - Vrtx?
 In which case we could build some infrastructure like google to automatically put together RPC traces without application programmer overhead.

   - Even for the Google case (in 2010 at least) they comment that some number of their own systems use direct TCP or custom communication schemes and so can't transparently use the Dapper framework.
 These applications need some glue to connect to the Dapper tracing - we are currently in this situation.